-Please understand that the new process is not intended to discourage parents from visiting their children’s schools.
+Please understand that the process is not intended to discourage parents from visiting their children’s schools.
 We welcome visitors and encourage all parents to be an active part of their child’s educational experience.
 The goal is simply to enhance the safety and security of both students and staff by prohibiting school access to those who pose a potential threat.

 Once the system is in place, all visitors, including parents, will be asked to report to the main office upon their arrival at the school.